hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/intro.md

 - Create a CRD and define custom attribute
 - Discover how your CRD becomes a new resource
-- Add, inspect and remove instances of a customer resource
+- Add, inspect and remove instances of a custom resource